-In December 1909 Cecil Sharp visited and took brief notes only on the morris styles at Peopleton, Pershore and White Ladies Aston - what we now call 'Border Morris'.
-These 3 villages are all within 10 miles SE of Worcester and the informants stated that these dances had either ceased or were in abeyance (see profiles below).
+In April 1909 Sharp collected 6 songs from shoemaker George Gibbs of Evesham.
+Then in December 1909 he visited and took brief notes on the morris styles at Peopleton, Pershore and White Ladies Aston - what we now call 'Border Morris'.
+These 3 villages are all within 10 miles SE of Worcester and his informants stated that these dances had either ceased or were in abeyance.
+Their average age was 75 - an agricultural labourer, baker and grocer.

 By this date Sharp had investigated and increased his understanding of 'Cotswold morris' - in the previous 18 months he had recorded the tunes and some of the stepping for the Sherborne, Ilmington, Bledington and Bampton dances.
 His Morris Books 1 & 2 had also been published.
 Perhaps he felt that these Worcestershire dances could not easily be revived and he had no local intermediary to inspire him either.
 After Xmas he left the area to visit the very active Mrs Ella Leather in Herefordshire, where he engaged much better with the 'Border' traditions at Leominster, Dilwyn, Weobley and Brimfield.